symfony/symfony-docs/cookbook/controller/argument_value_resolver.rst

         }
     }

-This was pretty simple, now all you have to do is add the configuration for the service container.
+That's it!
+Now all you have to do is add the configuration for the service container.
 This can be done by tagging the service with ``kernel.argument_resolver`` and adding a priority.

 .. note::